microsoft/vscode-docs/api/extension-guides/web-extensions.md

 Web extensions are hosted on the [Marketplace](https://marketplace.visualstudio.com/vscode) along with other extensions.

 Make sure to use the latest version of `vsce` to publish your extension. `vsce` tags all extensions that are web extension.
-For that is is using the rules listed in the [web extension enablement](#web-extension-enablement) section.
+For that `vsce` is using the rules listed in the [web extension enablement](#web-extension-enablement) section.

 ## Update existing extensions to Web extensions